Camp Chef VS Traeger: The Head to Head

 When the Traeger patent expired in 2006, competition from other companies started to pick up, forcing Traeger to expand.
 Traeger outsourced their production to China in 2010, which led to a dip in quality, and a knock to its brand reputation.

-Since then, Traeger has rallied, most notably producing a range of grills in 2019.
-These feature cutting-edge technology and a level of quality that fans of the brand say is reminiscent of their early, US-made, models.
+Since then, Traeger has rallied.
+Their current line up of grills features cutting-edge technology and a level of quality that fans of the brand say is reminiscent of their early, US-made, models.

 Unlike Traeger, Camp Chef cut their teeth making utilitarian and straightforward outdoor cooking equipment, starting with the well-regarded Pro 60 stove in 1990.
 All Camp Chef products are designed in the US but manufactured in China.